wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 Massaging the message to satisfy some of Wang et al.'s conditions greatly increases the likelihood that $$H(m) = H(m \oplus D)$$.
 The more conditions satisfied, the higher the probability of success.
-But what does this message massage look like?

 ## Massaging the Message: Round One